 The Kindergarten Individual Development Survey (KIDS) is an observational assessment tool designed to help teachers, administrators, families and policymakers better understand the development of children in kindergarten.
-ISBE requires kindergarten teachers to collect observations beginning on the first day of inperson instruction on a minimum of 14 required measures, which are from three key developmental areas.
+ISBE requires kindergarten teachers to collect observations beginning on the first 40 days of student attendance on a minimum of 14 required measures, which are from three key developmental areas.
 This subset of 14 measures provides a developmental indicator for a group of students (class, school, district, state) in kindergarten.